-GoT Season 8 Premier Date And Spoilers – What We Know So Far
+‘GoT’ Season 8 Premiere Date And Spoilers – What We Know So Far

 Cersei and Daenerys have agreed to a ceasefire and are sending troops north to fight the Night King, now that the Wall has been destroyed by Viserion.
 This means that this is the final conflict with lots of main character deaths anticipated.
 There are few happy endings in Game of Thrones, so start making your bets now on which main characters are going to die over the six-episode arc.

 We as viewers now have the L + R = J theory confirmed, but Jon and Daenerys are still in the dark.
 And with the pair romantically entwined, what will this new aunt-nephew dynamic do to their new relationship?
-After all, neither of them were raised by Targaryens, so neither see incest as the norm.
-Will they continue their tryst or will poor Sir Jorah finally get his day.
+After all, neither of them were raised by Targaryens, so neither sees incest as the norm.
+Will they continue their tryst or will poor Sir Jorah finally get his day?

 Jamie has headed north to the Wall, and this sets the stage for him finally being revealed as the Warrior of Light.
 But first, he has to lose everything, which may happen because of Cersei’s Volanqar prophecy, where her little brother is supposed to wrap his hands around her throat and kill her forever.
 One popular theory is that she will lose the child that she is pregnant with and kill herself, only to be raised as a wight.
 Jaimie will then have lost everything – all of his children and his beloved – and become the Azor Ahai – then kill Cersei in her new wight form.

-What do you think will happen in season 8 of Game of Thrones?
+What do you think will happen in Season 8 of Game of Thrones?
 Let us know in the comments below.

 [Featured Image by HBO]